mattlaguardia/js-algorithm-practice/README.md

 TODO: Create a function which finds the greatest common divisor of two numbers.

 Clue: Use a while loop to loop through the divisors of the numbers until the two divisors matchup and must be the greatest number.

+## Question 5: Removing Duplicate Numbers in an array
+Question: How would you remove duplicate members from an array?

+TODO:

+## Question 6: Mumbling
+Question: Try and get output of a string to be as follows: input = "abcd" output = "A-Bb-Ccc-Dddd"

+TODO: Build the function (hint iterate within an iteration)